microsoft/Windows-driver-samples/general/obcallback/ReadMe.md

 ```
 C:\> obcallbacktestctrl.exe  -install                (installs the kernel driver)
-C:\> obcallbacktestctrl.exe  -reject  notepad        (specifies that the string “notepad”  will be watched and prevented from starting as a process)
+C:\> obcallbacktestctrl.exe  -reject  notepad        (specifies that the string "notepad"  will be watched and prevented from starting as a process)

-C:\> notepad                                         (now you can start up  “notepad.exe”)
+C:\> notepad                                         (now you can start up "notepad.exe")
 Access is denied.
 ```